Gradient-Free Score-Based Sampling Methods with Ensembles: Ensemble Strategies for Gradient-Free Score Estimation and Sampling

 \subsubsection{Periodic Resampling Strategy}

 Since the variance of the estimator $\hat{p}_t$ depends on $p_{\rm{is}}$, which itself depends on the statistics of the ensemble $\{\vec{x}_i\}$, we can refine $\hat{p}_t$ during the reverse diffusion by updating $p_{\rm{is}}$ using the statistics of $\{\vec{x}_i\}$ at discrete resampling times, $t_r$, where $0 < t_{\rm{r}} < 1$.
 After each resampling time, $\hat{p}_t$ is held fixed until the next resampling time.
-By increasing the number of resampling times, $N_{\rm{r}}$, during reverse diffusion, $p_{\rm{is}}$ is adapted to remain in the proximity of $p_0$ during the diffusion process, which prevents the likelihood ratio $p_0(\vec{x}') / p_{\rm{is}}(\vec{x}')$ from getting too small to effectively perform importance sampling \citep{agapiou2017importance}.
+By increasing the number of resampling times, $N_{\rm{r}}$, during reverse diffusion, $p_{\rm{is}}$ is adapted to remain in the proximity of $p_0$ during the diffusion process, which prevents the likelihood ratio $p_0(\vec{x}') / p_{\rm{is}}(\vec{x}')$ from getting too small to effectively perform importance sampling \cite{agapiou2017importance}.
 Importantly, $p_0$ is only evaluated when updating $\hat{p}_t$, so there is a trade-off between increasing $N_{\rm{r}}$ to improve the score estimate while decreasing $N_r$ to limit the total number of evaluations of $p_0$.
 For the experiments shown here, $N_r$ is generally set to between 10 and 30.
-Overall, this strategy is analogous in spirit to MCMC methods that utilize proposal distributions that adapt to the statistics of the Markov chains during sampling \citep[e.g.,][]{haario2001mcmc,minson2013bayesian}.
+Overall, this strategy is analogous in spirit to MCMC methods that utilize proposal distributions that adapt to the statistics of the Markov chains during sampling (e.g., \cite{haario2001mcmc,minson2013bayesian}).
 The outline of this process is shown in Algorithm~\ref{alg:esfs}.

 By recomputing $p_{\rm{is}}$ only periodically, we reduce the number of $p_0$ evaluations, which is beneficial when $p_0$ is expensive to evaluate.
 This situation is common in complex black box simulations settings where not only gradients are unavailable, but evaluations of the black box are also computationally expensive.
-As a result, we limit the number of forward evaluations in Algorithm~\ref{alg:esfs} to a total of $N_{\rm{ens}}N_{\rm{r}}$.
+With this approach, the total number of forward evaluations in Algorithm~\ref{alg:esfs} is limited to $N_{\rm{ens}}N_{\rm{r}}$.
 For example, $N_{\rm{r}}=10$ resampling steps and an ensemble size $N_{\rm{ens}} = 100$ would result in $1000$ evaluations of $p_0$.